Do you ever wake up in the middle of the night with the un-named dread and wonder “What’s it all about?”

 - To change the world in a humanitarian way

-- To help people in whatever way you can
+- To help other people

-- To travel and have adventures
+- To have more adventures

 - To study for a new job or voluntary position

 Anyway, I’m looking forward to having grandchildren – wonder if I can subject them to Mary Poppins on regular Nanna video fests at home!